Meade Polaris 127EQ Reflector Telescope

 The Meade Polaris 127mm German Equatorial Refractor Telescope is an entry-level telescope that offers outstanding value and features for all beginners with its 127mm refracting optical tube and stable German Equatorial Mount.
 The steady equatorial mount is also equipped with slow motion control features so you could slowly gaze upon deep sky space, Moon and planets.
-The Meade Polaris telescope comes with 3 eyepieces that provide low, medium and high powered magnifications suitable for viewing both terrestrial objects and space objects such as Moon and Planets.
+The Meade Polaris telescope comes with 3 eyepieces that provide low, medium and high powered magnifications suitable for viewing space objects such as Moon and Planets.
 A red dot finder scope is also included in this telescope to locate objects for observation.

 Meade Polaris 127mm German Equatorial Refractor Telescope Features: